ermlikeyeah/ermlikeyeah.github.io/_posts/2016-02-12-rail-travel-a-user-experience-in-buying-access-to-a-network.markdown

 My user journey and needs are pretty straightforward.

-> I am travelling from Shipley to Newcastle.
+> I am traveling from Shipley to Newcastle.
 I will be coming back at some point in the next few days - I am not sure when, so let’s keep that open.
 I want to [leave at/arrive by] this time on that day.
 Show me the tickets I can choose from.

 My options for leaving are always between 6am and 7:30am.
 Invariably I go for the cheapest option against the times presented.
 An *off-peak return for about £60*.

 Sometimes I turn up to the train station without pre-booking a ticket.
 My user need when I have turned up at a train station without a pre-booked ticket (which is pretty regularly) is pretty straightforward.

-> I am travelling from Shipley to Newcastle.
+> I am traveling from Shipley to Newcastle.
 I have turned up to travel so I want to leave as soon as possible so I can arrive at my destination as soon as possible.
 I will be coming back at some point in the next few days - I am not sure when, so let’s keep that open.
 Can I have a ticket, please?

 I have two options: a manned ticket office or the automated ticket machine.